For more detailed course information, click on a course title below.

 Course ID: 015079

 An overview of advanced engineering design, from the establishment of the need to preliminary design, including formal and informal methods to facilitate and encourage innovation.
 Focus is places on a fundamental understanding of the problem and various theoretical and practical techniques to arrive at feasible solutions.
-There is a strong focus on piratical applications, including case studies, and culminating in a major design project.
+There is a strong focus on practical applications, including case studies, and culminating in a major design project.

 Mechanical Engineering (ME) 681 Advanced Design Engineering- Design Project 1 (0.50) LEC,PRA,RDG,STU